feifel/jtra/SPECS.md

 - The timer fires at **fixed clock boundaries**: `hh:00`, `hh:15`, `hh:30`, `hh:45` — regardless of when the app was started or when the last confirmation occurred.
   - On startup, the timer calculates the time until the next boundary and schedules the first firing accordingly.
   - Example: if the app starts at 09:23, the first popup fires at 09:30.
 - **On app startup**, a check-in popup is always shown asking the user what they are working on.
-If the user is continuing their previous task, they can simply confirm it.
-If there's no previous task (first-time user), the popup shows empty fields for the user to fill in.
+The popup shows empty fields (no pre-fill from previous session).
+If the user is continuing their previous task, they can simply confirm it without creating a new entry.
 - A **browser notification** is shown when the timer fires: "Time to check in: What are you working on?"
 - A **modal dialog** appears in the browser UI (triggered via SignalR from server).
-- **The current task is shown prominently** as the default selection.
+- **For periodic check-ins (every 15 minutes)**, the current task is shown prominently as the default selection.
 - The user can:
   - Press **Enter** (or click Confirm) to continue the current task unchanged.
   - Change the **type** to switch activity category (e.g. from `Ticket` to `Meetings`).